When you want to establish a business, you need to do so legally, and the first step is choosing the type of business that you’ll form.

-Should you consider operating as a sole proprietorship, rather than as an LLC or a corporation?
+Should you operate as a sole proprietorship, rather than as an LLC or corporation?
 We break it all down for you below to help you determine what path is best for your business.

 Please keep in mind that, although we’ve made every effort to ensure the information below is up-to-date and accurate, it doesn’t constitute legal advice, nor should it be considered a substitute for legal advice.
 Consult with your attorney if you have any questions about how to form your business.